-This is an excerpt from my ebook, How to List Your Business in The Online Economy.
+This is an excerpt from my ebook, How to Crash People’s Parties.

 There are two sides to SEO – on-page and off-page.
 On-page is about creating the right content for the keywords you’re going after, and inserting those keywords into your content.
 Off-page is about external signals, such as links.
 Links are votes of confidence in your site, so you want as many as you can get, but more importantly from the right sources.
 By definition, you can’t fully control your off-page SEO, but you can influence it.